luisiluck/User-registration/README.md

 ---

-## 🔔 HTTP Testing (SuperTest)
+## 🔔 HTTP Testing (SuperTest and Axios)

 - Tests validate:
   - Request and response structure
   - Persistance
   - Alternative flows
-- Use Supertest to virtualize http calls
+- Use Supertest for white-box testing
+- Use Axios for black-box testing

 ---